LoopKit/loopdocs/docs/troubleshooting/pump-errors.md

 A32 - failure of flash memory
 E22 - software re-installation is necessary

 We don't have any reports of a good fix for these error codes.
-When seen, usually the E22 error comes up and as soon as it is cleared, the A32 errror comes up.
+When seen, usually the E22 error comes up and as soon as it is cleared, the A32 error comes up.
 And the loop continues with a pump restart.